Home

 $$\text{gather light} = \int_\Omega L_i.$$

-\(\Omega\) (the Greek capital letter for omega) here represents the hemisphere of directions oriented about the normal at \(P\).
+Here, \(\Omega\) (the Greek capital letter omega) represents the hemisphere of directions oriented around the normal at \(P\).
 It defines the region of space over which the integral is performed.

-In this series of lessons on shading, we decided to avoid using terms from radiometry to make this introduction less technical.
-Though, it may be interesting at this point of the lesson to introduce the concept of radiance which you will probably come across if you read other documents on global illumination.
-Radiance is the term we should use in this context to describe light reflected by objects in the scene towards \(P\).
-It is often given the letter \(L\).
+In this series of lessons on shading, we decided to avoid using technical terms from radiometry to keep the introduction approachable.
+However, it may be helpful at this point to introduce the concept of radiance, a term you will likely encounter if you read other documents on global illumination.
+Radiance is the proper term to describe light reflected by objects in the scene towards \(P\), and it is often represented by the letter \(L\).

-If you are unfamiliar with the concept of integral, we advise you to read the lessons from the Mathematics and Physics of Computer Graphics section.
-Though you can read or understand this sign as "collect the value that is to the right side of the integral sign (in this case \(L_i\)) over the region of space \(\Omega\) (which again, in this case, stands for the hemisphere oriented about \(N\), the shaded point normal, or the half-disk in the 2D case)".
-Imagine for example that "rice grains" are spread across the surface of that hemisphere.
-The integral means "collect or count the number of grains that are spread over the surface of that hemisphere".
-Though note that "rice grains" are discrete elements.
-It is easy to count them, but in our case, we want to measure the amount of light reflected by the surface of objects directly visible from \(P\).
-This is a far more complex problem because these surfaces are continuous and can't be broken down into discrete elements like grains.
-But the principle stays the same.
+If you’re unfamiliar with the concept of an integral, we recommend reading the lessons in the Mathematics and Physics of Computer Graphics section.
+However, you can think of the integral symbol here as meaning, “collect the value that appears to the right of the integral sign (in this case, \(L_i\)) over the region of space \(\Omega\)."
+In this case, \(\Omega\) represents the hemisphere oriented around \(N\), the normal at the shaded point \(P\) (or the half-disk in the 2D case).
+Imagine, for example, that "grains of rice" are spread across the surface of that hemisphere.
+The integral means "collect or count the number of grains spread over the surface of the hemisphere."
+Note, however, that "grains of rice" are discrete elements, so counting them is simple.
+In our case, we want to measure the amount of light reflected from the surfaces directly visible from \(P\), which is more complex because these surfaces are continuous and cannot be broken down into discrete elements like grains.
+Yet the principle remains the same.

-Monte Carlo is another way of solving the problem.
-It is essentially a statistical method that is based on the idea that you can approximate or estimate how much light is redirected towards \(P\) by other objects in the scene by casting rays from \(P\) in random directions above the surface and evaluating the color of the objects these rays intersect (if they do intersect geometry).
-The contribution of each of these rays is then summed up, and the resulting sum is divided by the total number of rays.
-In pseudo-mathematical terms, you can write:
+Monte Carlo is another way to address this problem.
+It is essentially a statistical method based on the idea that you can approximate or estimate the amount of light redirected toward \(P\) by other objects in the scene by casting rays from \(P\) in random directions above the surface and evaluating the color of the objects these rays intersect (if they do intersect any geometry).
+The contribution of each ray is summed, and the resulting total is divided by the number of rays.
+In pseudo-mathematical terms, this is expressed as:

 $$\text{Gather Light} \approx \dfrac{1}{N} \sum_{n=0}^N \text{ castRay(P, randomDirectionAboveP) }.$$

-This is a quick note for readers already familiar with Monte Carlo integration.
-You probably already know that the complete equation to compute an approximation of an integral using Monte Carlo integration is:
+If you are already familiar with Monte Carlo integration, you probably already know that the equation to approximate an integral using Monte Carlo integration can be written as:

 $$\langle F^N \rangle = \dfrac{1}{N} \sum_{i=0}^{N-1} \dfrac{f(X_i)}{pdf(X_i)}.$$

-Suppose you are not familiar with Monte Carlo methods.
-In that case, you can find them explained in two lessons from the section Mathematics of Computer Graphics.
-If you look at the equation above, you will notice a PDF term that we will ignore for now, just for the sake of simplicity.
-We want you to understand the principle of Monte Carlo integration at this point, so don't worry too much about the technical details we will study in the next chapter.
+If you are not familiar with Monte Carlo methods, you can find an explanation in two lessons from the section Mathematics of Computer Graphics.
+In the equation above, you'll notice a PDF term, which we will ignore for now, just for simplicity (for your reference, PDF stands for "probability density function").
+At this point, we only want you to understand the principle of Monte Carlo integration, so don’t worry too much about the technical details—we’ll cover those in the next chapter.

 int N = 16; // number of random directions